 - However, if oil prices remain low over an extended period, it will aid the Indian economy to offset the impact of coronavirus.

 How is this situation a threat to the Indian economy?

-- Usually, a fall in crude oil prices is good for the Indian economy as it favors the trade balance and helps in economic growth.
+- Usually, a fall in the crude oil prices is good for the Indian economy as it favours the trade balance and helps in economic growth.

 - However, the current decline is during the time of global slowdown that is destroying equity markets.